-- End of year and beginning of school year orientation activities and programs - School camps, reflection days and retreats - Educative programs including social and emotional health, peer relationships and resilience, digital literacy and intelligence - Specialised Enrichment program in literacy and numeracy for students across middle and senior school
+- End of year and beginning of school year orientation activities and programs

+- School camps and reflection days

+- Educative programs including

+- o social and emotional health,

+- o peer relationships and resilience

+- o digital literacy and intelligence

+- Specialised Enrichment program in literacy and numeracy for students across middle and senior school

-- Daily Pastoral Care time and program - Time built into orientation program and the first weeks of school to educate students around expectations, programs, time management and learning and selfmanagement strategies to facilitate and promote success - Assemblies College, House, Year Level and Middle/Senior Phase to provide messages pertinent to specific groups at relevant times. - New student orientation - · Student leadership formation and development - Student and senior leaders supporting younger peers through ALBI buddy program. - Embedding of "The Resilience Project" and GEM-EL (Gratitude, Empathy, Mindfulness and Emotional Literacy) across Year 7 and 8 classes.
+- Daily Pastoral Care time and program

+- Time built into orientation program and the first weeks of school to educate students around expectations, programs, time management and learning and self-management strategies to facilitate and promote success

+- Assemblies College, House, Year Level and Middle/Senior Phase to provide messages pertinent to specific groups at relevant times.

+- New student orientation

+- Student leadership formation and development

+- Student and senior leaders supporting younger peers through ALBI buddy program.